ooni/backend/ooniapi/services/README.md

   configuration, should be stateless.

 - **[VII.
-Port binding](https://12factor.net/port-binding)**, services expose a HTTP service running with [uvicorn](https://www.uvicorn.org/).
-The port it binds to can be overriden via an environment variable.
+Port binding](https://12factor.net/port-binding)**, services expose a HTTP service running with [uvicorn](https://www.uvicorn.org/) bound to port 80 contained in a docker image.
+It's up to the container host to decide how to map port 80 to a local port.

 - **[VIII.
 Concurrency](https://12factor.net/concurrency)**, it should be
   possible to run multiple instances of an OONI API Service to scale